Tight local races in Scott County

 Tight local races were the order in Tuesday's general election in Scott County.

-Republican Terry Cole earned 3,996 votes against 3,893 for Democat Dennis Ziegenhorn in the race for the First District seat on the County Commission.
+Republican Terry Cole earned 3,996 votes against 3,893 for Democrat Dennis Ziegenhorn in the race for the First District seat on the County Commission.
 Those numbers equated to 50.64% for Cole against 49.33% for Ziegenhorn.

 The Second District race was a bit less tight, with Democrat Donnie Kiefer earning 5,130 votes (54%) to Republican Mike Backfisch Jr.'s 4,404 votes (46%).